Lzak/Lzak/README.md

 I currently maintain a World of Warcraft group-finding website called [PugFinder](https://pugfinder.gg) that I built with some React and Firebase magic.
 You'll also find me on [StackOverflow](https://stackoverflow.com/users/4038937/lzak) contributing to answers to topics such as Python and Django.

-I used to frequently participate in hackathons, taking home the prize for BostonHacks, HackPrinceton, Bitcamp and 5th place for Facebook's 2017 Global Hackathon Finals.
+I used to frequently participate in hackathons, taking home the prize for <a href="https://devpost.com/software/mobile-sleep-doctor">BostonHacks</a>, <a href="https://devpost.com/software/subtitles_irl">HackPrinceton</a>, <a href="https://devpost.com/software/holey-moley">Bitcamp</a> and 5th place for Facebook's 2017 Global Hackathon Finals.

 ## 🔧 Technologies & Tools
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)